 30+ years of baseball and fastpitch, over a decade of coaching players of various levels and backgrounds, and nearly a decade of baseball analysis on various sites and in live media.

-My base rate is $50 per 30-minute session; this is subject to some flexibility.
+My base rate is $50 per 45-minute session; this is subject to some flexibility.

 Directing a PAL site in my mid-20s.

 Primarily middle school, roughly ages 9-15.
 I've also counseled former players at the high school and collegiate levels, and had many of them come back to help me with current players' mechanics and love of the game.

-Listen, feel free to ask questions, try your best, and have fun!
+Listen, but feel free to ask questions.
+Try your best, and have fun!

 What they most enjoy about the game, what they see as their best baseball skills, and where they'd most like to improve.